telebase-io/telebase/README.md

 - LinkedIn: [Telebase on LinkedIn](https://www.linkedin.com/company/telebase/)
 - X / Twitter: [@telebase_io](https://x.com/telebase_io)

-If you're building a fraud or compliance system and want to discuss early access or a custom integration, reach out directly.
+If you're building a fraud or compliance system and want to discuss integration, reach out directly.

 ---

-*Telebase is built by a team with years of telco infrastructure experience.*
+*Built by a team with seven years of carrier-side telecom infrastructure experience.*